top of page

 While this is softening combine the olive oil, garlic, and onion.
 Simmer for 5 minutes.

-Process the soft tomatoes through a food mill or a blender if you prefer to keep the seeds and skins.
+Process the soft tomatoes through a food mill.
 Then place the pulp in a strainer (I like my husband’s honey strainer.) or cheesecloth to drain out the juice.
 Save the juice to be canned later.
 This step of straining the sauce allows you to skip the reducing down process which usually takes about 2-3 hours to do.
 If for some reason the sauce seems too thick you can add some of the juice back in.

 Place the strained pulp in a large saucepot and add the onion mixture and the rest of the ingredients except the citric acid/lemon juice.
 Cook until it reaches a simmer.